Johse/powerload-utilities/README.md

 ![image](Images/pL-CFG-IDB.Load.Files.png)

-* Folders: Default settings for folders.
-The following fields in the IDB will be filled with the assigned value for all folders.
-	* Category
-	* CreateUser

 * Files: Default settings for files.
 The following fields in the IDB will be filled with the assigned value for all files.
 	* Category
 	* RevisionDefinition